ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/02-Multiple-Linear-Regression.md

 | R-squared      | No     |
 | Coefficients   | Yes    |

+- If target variable is scaled then in final prediction, it should be rescaled for interpretation

 ## MinMaxScaling
 - get the values between 0 and 1
 - $X_{changed} = \frac{X-X_{min}}{X_{max}-X_{min}}$